AalianKhan/mushroom-strategy/README.md

 When creating this dashboard for the first time, you probably have many entities that you don't want to see.

+You can hide these entities by following the steps below:

+1. Click and hold the entity
-You can easily hide these entities by holding the entity > Click the `cog icon` in the top right corner of the popup > Set `Visble` to `off`.
+2. Click the `cog icon` in the top right corner of the popup.
+3. Set `Visible` to `off`.

 The view should update when the page is refreshed.

 If you don't want to hide the entity from all dashboards, you can use [Card Options](#card-options) to hide specific